Last revised: October 10, 2023

 small short line that is headquartered in Darlington, South Carolina on

 original Atlantic Coast Line and Seaboard Air Line trackage with a system

-that now stretches just over 50 route miles in length.
-The history of
+that now stretches 51 miles in length.

 The South Carolina Central Railroad dates back to 1987 when CSX Transportation was interested in shedding low-density branch lines all across its system massive eastern system.

 Looking to diversify its holdings, short line specialist RailTex stepped and purchased the trackage naming the new railroad the South Carolina Central.

 The company was founded by Bruce Flohr who was originally only in leasing railcars.
 While this business was profitable he looked to widen his revenue stream and launched the small San Diego & Imperial Valley Railroad on March 8, 1984 (still in service under Genesee & Wyoming).

 This new operation worked out an agreement with the Metropolitan Transit Development Board of San Diego to provide freight service over its San Diego & Arizona Eastern Railway.

 Flohrs employed three strategies to increase business; aggressive marketing away from the primary rail line, acquiring non-union railroads, and purchasing second-hand locomotives.

 This tactic proved very successful; when RailAmerica acquired the company it owned 26 railroads that totaled more than 4,100 route miles.